jasonvoirin/ngFader/README.md

 You can see a working demo [here.](http://www.thetexans.org)

 ## Dependencies
-ngFader requires ngAnimate for the fading transitions and ngTouch for mobile swipeing gestures.
+ngFader requires ngAnimate for the fading transitions and ngTouch for mobile swiping gestures.

 ngAnimate:
 https://angularjs.org/ <br>